-1. Direct the prism in such a manner that will allow you to observe a colourful stripe – it is the spectrum of the Sun’s light.
-If the Sun is hidden behind clouds, you can try observing the surrounding area looking through the prism.
-You should see the objects glowing around the edges.
-Notice the colour of light objects (benches, the nearby sport arena).
+- Put the prism so that you can see a colourful stripe, the spectrum of the sun’s light on the ground.
+If it’s cloudy, you can look around you through the prism.
+You will see various objects with glowing edges.
+Note the colour of light objects (benches, the nearby sports arena).

-2. Rotate the prism slowly around its horizontal axis.
-At some angle you stop seeing things that are behind the prism, but instead you start seeing your own reflection, like in a mirror – you observe the effect of the total internal reflection.
+- Rotate the prism slowly around its horizontal axis.
+At some angle, you stop seeing things that are behind the prism, but instead you start seeing your own reflection, like in a mirror, this is the effect of total internal reflection.

 How does it work

-1. Sunlight is a mixture of waves of different length.
-Human brain perceives them as different colours (the longest wave is colour red, the shortest – violet), and their composition results in white.
-That is why we call sunlight the white light.
-The light, coming from the air through the prism and then into the air again, changes its direction – we say it refracts.
-The red light refracts the least, the violet – the most.
-The phenomenon of the white light dispersion is responsible for rainbow, where raindrops play the role of a prism.
-The colours of a rainbow are ordered from red in the upper part of the arch to violet inside the arch.
+- Sunlight consists of waves from 400 to 700 nanometres (1 nm = 0,000001 mm).
+The human brain perceives the wavelengths as different colours (the colour red is the longest wave while violet is the shortest), and when they are mixed, white is produced.
+That is why we call sunlight white light.
+The light going through the air and the prism and then again through the air changes its direction – we say it refracts.
+The red light refracts the least, the violet – the most, that is why these colours are at extreme positions in white light.
+The phenomenon of white light dispersion is responsible for the rainbow, with raindrops acting as the prism.
+The colours of the rainbow are arranged from red in the upper part of the arch to violet on the inside of the arch.

-2. If the light strikes a medium boundary between surfaces at a proper angle it does not go through to the other material, but gets reflected.
-This phenomenon is called the total internal reflection.
-The boundary becomes a “mirror” in which we can see ourselves.
+- When the light falls on the medium edge between the surfaces at a suitable angle, it does not go through to the other material but gets reflected.
+This phenomenon is called total internal reflection.
+The edge becomes a “mirror” in which you can see yourselves.

-The refractive index of diamond is extremely high, which is why diamond gemstones play unique light tricks.
+The refractive index of the diamond is extremely high which is why it plays unique light tricks.